google/skia-buildbot/golden/go/clstore/fs_clstore/FIRESTORE.md

 -----
 We'll be querying:
  - ChangeLists by SystemID, System
- - PatchSets by SystemID, System, and ChangeListID
+ - PatchSets belonging to a ChangeList ordered by Order.

-We have to use all these keys to make sure we don't have any collisions by CLs or PSs with the same ID from different systems.
+With this hierarchical setup, we should avoid conflicts between multiple systems.

 Growth Opportunities
 -------------------